 If there is one thing that hurts your chances of successfully recovering damages in a medical malpractice case, it’s definitely myths about medical malpractice restrictions imposed by California law.

-Today, we invited our medical malpractice lawyer California from Mancini & Associates to spell out the most dangerous myths about legal restrictions for medical malpractice lawsuits and debunk these myths.
+Today, we invited our medical malpractice lawyer in California from Mancini & Associates to spell out the most dangerous myths about legal restrictions for medical malpractice lawsuits and debunk these myths.

 One of the most common and most dangerous myths about legal medical malpractice restrictions in California is that an injured patient can successfully sue a negligent medical professional who committed malpractice because only “non-economic damages” are capped by California law.